Banner Banner

 Regular check-ups with an eye doctor are important to help you find the right relief.

-1 The Bausch + Lomb State of Dry Eye survey was conducted online in the United States by The Harris Poll among a nationally representative sample of 2,003 U.S. adults aged 18 or older including 461 “sufferers” (defined as those who often/always experience eye dryness and/or have been diagnosed by a healthcare professional with dry eye disease) and 1,542 non-sufferers.
+1 The Bausch + Lomb State of Dry Eye survey was conducted online in the United States by The Harris Poll among a nationally representative sample of 2,003 U.S. adults aged 18 or older including 461 “sufferers” (defined as those who often/always experience eye dryness or have been diagnosed by a healthcare professional with dry eye disease) and 1,542 non-sufferers.
 “Respondents” or “Americans” refers to all 2,003 survey participants.
 The survey was conducted April 15-23, 2024.

 2 MultiSponsor Surveys, Inc. The 2022 Study of Dry Eye Sufferers.
 August 2022.